 - Cut a 6.5″ x 18.5″ and 13.5″ x 18.5″ for the back pillow pieces.
 You might also like this easy zipper hack using wonder tape.

 - Insert zipper into the back pillow piece.
 Follow this tutorial for instructions on sewing a zipper into a pillow.

-- Baste the piping to the outside edge of the pillow back.
+- Baste the piping on the outside edge of the pillow back.
 Here is a tutorial on how to add piping to a pillow.
-I will add a tutorial soon on how to make pipping as well. *Piping is optional, but it contrasts beautifully with the variety of fabrics in the dresden plate.
+I will add a tutorial soon on how to make pipping as well. *Piping is optional, but it contrasts beautifully with the variety of fabrics in the Dresden plate.